MTG/essentia/doc/sphinxdoc/installing.rst

 Running tests (optional)
 ------------------------
 If you want to assure that Essentia works correctly, do the tests.
+Some of the tests require additional audio files, which are stored in a separate submodule repository `essentia-audio <https://github.com/MTG/essentia-audio>`_.
+Make sure to clone Essentia git repository including its submodules in order to be able to run the tests (``git clone --recursive https://github.com/MTG/essentia.git``).

 To run the C++ base unit tests (only test basic library behavior)::